-Amanda Arpé has directed Simmons Field Hockey for eight seasons since 2010 and has established herself as the most successful field hockey mentor in school history.
+Amanda Arpé has directed Simmons Field Hockey for 10 seasons since 2010 and has established herself as the most successful field hockey mentor in school history.

-Arpé has enjoyed unprecedented success over the past five seasons, guiding the Sharks to a 62-34 (.646) mark during that time.
-She has earned conference Coach of the Year honors twice and captured the Great Northeast Athletic Conference Championship in two of the last four seasons.
+Arpé has enjoyed unprecedented success over the past seven seasons, guiding the Sharks to a 77-58 (.570) mark during that time.
+She has earned conference Coach of the Year honors twice and captured the Great Northeast Athletic Conference Championship in each of the first two seasons of the GNAC sponsoring field hockey.
 The 2014 crown marked the first NCAA Championship Tournament berth for Simmons field hockey in school history.
-She has seen 22 players earn All-Conference accolades, including 11 First Teamers under her watch since Simmons joined the GNAC in 2014.
+Arpé duplicated her success the following year, posting a 14-5 record to match the school record for victories, while winning the GNAC title again for another NCAA appearance.
+Under Arpé's guidance, the field hockey squad has advanced to post season play in each of her 10 seasons.

 Arpé's teams have also established themselves as the top defensive units in the nation.
 The Sharks led NCAA Division III in shutouts per match in 2015, while ranking third in goals against average.

-As a testament to the quality of players she has recruited, the Sharks have boasted a pair of Conference Offensive Player and Defensive Player of the Year recipients in addition to a trio of Rookie of the Year awards as well as five All-Region honorees in the past four seasons.
+As a testament to the quality of players she has recruited, Simmons has boasted a pair of Conference Offensive Player recipients, a Goalkeeper of the Year and three times the Defensive Player of the Year has played for the Sharks.
+In addition, a trio of Rookie of the Year awards have been handed out to Simmons players as well as five All-Region honorees in the past six seasons.
+She has seen 31 players earn All-Conference accolades, including 15 First Teamers under her watch since Simmons joined the GNAC in 2014.

 In 2013, Arpé became the program's all-time leader in coaching victories, while posting a 12-8 record for the team's highest win total in eight seasons.
 She was also named the North Atlantic Conference Coach of the Year after posting the best one-year won-loss turnaround in school history.
 The Simmons mentor saw four players earn NAC All-Conference honors, while featuring the league's Rookie of the Year.